PayrightMY/Payright-For-GravityForms/README.md

 * Login to WordPress Dashboard
 * Navigate to Form
-* Create a new form Forms > New Frorm
+* Create a new form Forms > New Form
 * Click Forms -> your-new-form
 * Click Settings -> Payright
 * Click Add New